 Complete expert veterinary pathologic analysis is available through the Comparative Pathology Laboratory at the University of California Davis led by Dr. Stephen Griffey.
 Live animals as well as tissues can be submitted for review.

 To arrange for whole animal necropsy and pathologic analysis contact Melinda Mayorga in the UCSF Laboratory Animal Resource Center.
 For questions regarding analysis in the UCD Comparative Pathology Laboratory please send an email to [email protected].

 Consultations regarding mouse pathologic analysis are available to UCSF investigators through a number of sources including UCSF pathologists with veterinary expertise, the UC Davis Comparative Pathology Laboratory, and experts associated with the Center for Genomic Pathology at UC Davis.

-For further guidance and referrals, please contact Scott Kogan, MD, co-director of the Biorepository and Tissue Biomarker Technology Core at the UCSF Cancer Center.
+For further guidance and referrals, please contact Scott Kogan, MD, director of the Histology & Biomarkers Core at the UCSF Cancer Center.